Office of the Auditor-General won't investigate Mudtopia festival

 The Office of the Auditor-General has found there is no need for a formal inquiry or forensic audit of the controversial Mudtopia festival.

-Mudtopia was held in December 2017 and in August this year, the Rotorua District Residents and Ratepayers group asked the Office of the Auditor-General to investigate the event.
+Mudtopia was held in December 2017 and operated at a loss of more than $570,000 and in August this year, the Rotorua District Residents and Ratepayers group asked the Office of the Auditor-General to investigate the event.

 Aitken's response addresses decision making, central Government funding, governance of Mudtopia, finances and councillor Trevor Maxwell's alleged conflict of interest.